ArshTiwari2004/TripPey/README.md

 ## Team: Hack4Impact
 EduHack 2.0 | BVCOE | 26-27th April 2024

+## About TripPey
+TripPey revolutionizes the travel experience by seamlessly blending convenience, cultural immersion, and personalized exploration.
+Our website empowers travelers to delve into local cultures while effortlessly accessing essential services.Its innovative rewards system incentivizes (digital tokens), cultural engagement, granting points for various activities.
+These points unlock exclusive experiences or tokens redeemable at affiliated establishments worldwide that are affliated to our company .With features like nearby service discovery, reservation and booking capabilities, emergency assistance, and a unique rewards system, TripPey caters to every aspect of the modern traveler's journey.
+Whether it's exploring hidden gems, sharing travel experiences, or connecting with verified local guides, TripPey ensures every trip is enriched with authenticity and seamless convenience.
+Join us in redefining travel at the intersection of innovation and cultural immersion.

 Website localhost : http://localhost:5173/

 Currently, two official plugins are available: